← qsimeon.github.io

 → Classifier sees a 50-sample representation regardless of input window length

-By the time the input reaches the expensive operations — the separable convolution and the linear classifier — a 1600-sample window has been compressed to ~50 samples.
-The forward pass cost is dominated by the initial temporal convolution and the final linear layer, neither of which scales strongly with input length.
+By the time the input reaches the classifier, a 1600-sample window has been compressed to roughly 50 time steps.
+The forward pass cost is dominated by fixed-size matrix multiplies.

-The PCA projection runs in constant time.
-The ring buffer update is O(1).
-The latency bottleneck is memory bandwidth and a handful of fixed-size matrix operations — not window size.
+The PCA projection and ring buffer update run in constant time.
+Latency is dominated by a handful of fixed-size matrix operations, not the input window length.

 Final Leaderboard: 91.7 / 100, 22.5 Points Ahead